marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/an-inline-function-is-as-fast-as-a-macro.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: inline functions, integrating function code, open coding, macros, inline alternative

 .. _inline:

-.. index:: inline functions

-.. index:: integrating function code

-.. index:: open coding

-.. index:: macros, inline alternative

 An Inline Function is As Fast As a Macro
 ****************************************